Draycole/gps_debug/README.md

 # Debug & Troubleshooting Repo

-Files enclosed and logs o effectively communicate errors encountered in build.
+Files enclosed and logs to effectively communicate errors encountered in build.